Sweden: Economy

 Sweden is the fourth-most competitive economy in the world, according to the World Economic Forum in its Global Competitiveness Report 2012–2013.
 Sweden is the top performing country in the 2014 Global Green Economy Index (GGEI).
-Sweden is ranked fourth in the IMD World Competitiveness Yearbook 2013.
-According to the book The Flight of the Creative Class by the US economist Professor Richard Florida of the University of Toronto, Sweden is ranked as having the best creativity in Europe for business and is predicted to become a talent magnet for the world's most purposeful workers.
-The book compiled an index to measure the kind of creativity it claims is most useful to business—talent, technology and tolerance.
+Sweden is ranked sixth in the IMD World Competitiveness Yearbook 2024.

-Sweden maintains its own currency, the Swedish krona (SEK), a result of the Swedes having rejected the euro in a referendum.
+Sweden maintains its own currency, the Swedish krona (SEK).
 The Swedish Riksbank—founded in 1668 and thus the oldest central bank in the world—is currently focusing on price stability with an inflation target of 2%.
 According to the Economic Survey of Sweden 2007 by the OECD, the average inflation in Sweden has been one of the lowest among European countries since the mid-1990s, largely because of deregulation and quick utilisation of globalisation.

-The largest trade flows are with Germany, the United States, Norway, the United Kingdom, Denmark and Finland.
+The principal trading partners are Germany, the United States, Norway, the United Kingdom, Denmark, and Finland.

-Financial deregulation in the 1980s adversely affected the property market, leading to a bubble and eventually a crash in the early 1990s.
-Commercial property prices fell by up to two thirds, resulting in two Swedish banks having to be taken over by the government.
-In the following two decades the property sector strengthened.
-By 2014, legislators, economists and the IMF were again warning of a bubble with residential property prices soaring and the level of personal mortgage debt expanding.
-Household debt-to-income rose above 170% as the IMF was calling on legislators to consider zoning reform and other means of generating a greater supply of housing as demand was outstripping what was available, pushing prices higher.
-By August 2014, 40% of home borrowers had interest-only loans while those that didn't were repaying principal at a rate that would take 100 years to fully repay.